derailed/popeye/README.md

 Popeye is a utility that cruises Kubernetes cluster resources and reports potential issues with your deployment manifests and configurations.
 By scanning your clusters, it detects misconfigurations and ensure best practices are in place thus preventing potential future headaches.
-It aim at reducing the cognitive *over*load that one faces when managing and operating a Kubernetes cluster in the wild.
-Popeye is a readonly tool it does not change or update any of your Kubernetes resources or configurations in any way!
+It aims at reducing the cognitive *over*load one faces when managing and operating a Kubernetes cluster in the wild.
+Popeye is a readonly tool, it does not change or update any of your Kubernetes resources or configurations in any way!

 <br/>